 Some of the pros of applying through the PNPs include:

 There are over 80 provincial nominee programs to choose from.
 This means people who don’t qualify for any of the Federal Express Entry programs may be able to find a PNP they are eligible for.

 People who apply through the PNPs also get the option of using an Express Entry aligned application process.
 If they are successful, they can get 600 additional CRS points which will help fast-track them for permanent residence through Express Entry.

 People who immigrate to Canada through PNPs are required to live in the province or territory that nominates them for a certain length of time.
 These new immigrants are not allowed to move to other provinces or territories during this period.
 This is the most significant difference between PNP and Express Entry.

 Potentially High Fees

 The application fees for some PNPs exceed the Express Entry fees by a wide margin.
-For example, the application fee for the British Columbia Entrepreneur Immigration program is CAD $3,500.
+For example, the application fee for the BC PNP Entrepreneur Immigration program is CAD 3,500.

 Potentially Long Processing Times

-People who use the non-Express Entry aligned PNPs will face long processing times between 15 to 19 months.
-This is far longer than the 4 to 6 months it normally takes Express Entry Applicants.
+People using the non-Express Entry-aligned PNPs will face long processing times of between 15 and 19 months.
+This is far longer than the 4 to 6 months it usually takes Express Entry Applicants.